metaborg/metaborg.github.io/content/howtos/development/build-spoofax.md

     Resetting and cleaning **deletes uncommitted and unpushed changes**, which can cause **permanent data loss**.
 Make sure all your changes are committed _and_ pushed!

 ### Weird Compilation Errors
-If you get any weird compilation errors during the command-line build, make sure that _Project_ ‣ _Build Automatically_ is turned off in Eclipse.
+If you get any weird compilation errors during the command-line build, make sure that `#!gui Project > Build Automatically` is turned off in Eclipse.